 Some of our friends have even stated that “there is no internet in Africa.”
 While that may not be true – this is Africa – not the North Pole and we are in the 21st century.
-Here is the state of internet in Africa from a first hand perspective.
+Here is the state of internet in Africa from a first-hand perspective of spending a year of working on a laptop while traveling.

 The Internet in South Africa